-Aside from the obvious cognitive dissonance of these corporate D&I programs which in part seek to balance out sex-based inequality on their staff, but then hire men that can then be counted as women, there is the curious massive corporate interest for .03% of population pretending to be the opposite sex, or to not have a sex.
+Aside from the obvious cognitive dissonance of these corporate D&I programs which in part seek to balance out sex-based inequality on their staff, but then hire men that can then be counted as women, there is the curious massive corporate interest for .03% of the population pretending to be the opposite sex or to not have a sex.
 At least, this should make people curious, and yet if they are, they aren’t talking.
-It almost seems as if these corporations are expecting a lot more people identifying as something they are not.
+It almost seems as if these corporations are expecting a lot more people to identify as something they are not.

 Let us not lose sight of the powerful lunatic behind this façade of inclusivity and his agenda.
 Martine Rothblatt, the founding father of the transgender empire, headed a luncheon with Beth Brooke-Marciniak in 2016 to celebrate LGBT OutWOMEN Business Leadership.
 Brooke-Marciniak, head of public policy at Ernst & Young and Co-Chair for Partnership for Global LGBTIQ+ Equality, was voted one of the most powerful women in the world ten times.
 Rothblatt is a transhumanist that supports corporate I&D events while simultaneously promoting the idea that transgender is an onramp to transhumanism at other events, events funded by Arcus Foundation, the most powerful LGBT NGO in the world.
 “The re-creation of the human body has already begun,” Rothblatt tells us.